Gwindor-Aut/FHTimetable/README.md

 ##General

-A simple web application which provides a timetable after selecting a course of study and a year.
+A simple web application which provides a timetable after selecting a course of studies and a year.

 Placeholder
 Placeholder